 Ross Ice Shelf

 The world’s largest ice shelf is currently around 182,000 square miles (the size of France).
 This tall tabletop of floating ice stretches nearly 500 miles north to south, and over 400 miles east to west.
-This wall of white, rising roughly 65 feet out of the water, is a sight to behold.
+This wall of white, rising roughly 65 feet out of the water, is one of the more stunning places in Antarctica.

 Photo by: ©PONANT – Morgane Monneret, Le Commandant Charcot Ross Sea Expedition